Skip to main content

 4. Found states are activated in StateMemory

-5. If no states found and fallback-search=true, searches all states
+5. Automatic fallback: If no initial states found, automatically searches all states (regardless of fallback-search property)

 Monitoring Initial Statesโ€‹